web3privacy/web3privacy/README.md

 - [Polygon ID](https://polygon.technology/polygon-id/) - Polygon ID is a blockchain-native identity system with programmable privacy that empowers people and enables the creation of trusted interactions with web3 services.
 - [Dmail Network](https://dmail.ai) - Construct DID in Web3.0, Not Just an Email.
 - [Litentry](https://litentry.com) - A decentralized identity aggregator, providing the structure and tools to empower you and your identity.
+- [VerusID](https://verus.io/verusid) - VerusID is for self-sovereign individuals, and conscious organizations that value their data.

 ## DAO
 - [AnyDAO](https://www.anydao.app) - Vote aggregation across different blockchain networks with adjustable privacy settings which controls the visibility of the voting